tes3mp-scripts/SupportTickets/Readme.md

 Requires [DataManager](https://github.com/tes3mp-scripts/DataManager) and [GuiFramework](https://github.com/tes3mp-scripts/GuiFramework)!

 Adds commands `/ticket` and `/tickets` that allow to create a new report ticket or few a list of the respecitvely.

+A `teleportActions.lua` module is included, which will allow admins to teleport to location in which a ticket was made, or to its author.
+To enable it, require it in `customScripts.lua` by adding a `require("custom.SupportTickets.teleportActions")` line.

+Keep in mind that for any such modules to work, SupportTickets itself should be assigned to a global variable with the same name.

 Configuration
 =====